 Take a moment to breathe and enjoy that feeling of not having to work tomorrow.
 And then figure out how you want to spend your time in retirement.
 You can only figure that out when you’re relaxed and out of your head.
 With a relaxed body, you can listen more closely to your heart and gut feeling.

-54) Apply for a (part-time) job
+54) Apply For A (part-time) Job

-Many retirees love to go back to work in retirement.
+Many early retirees love to go back to work in retirement.
 And perhaps this crossed your mind as well.
 Maybe you miss working and the structure, sense of accomplishment, and daily interactions with people that comes with a job.
 Or you need to work in retirement, because of the money.
 There are great job opportunities out there for retirees.

 Especially when you don’t do it for the money, make sure you apply for jobs that make your retired life more fun and enjoyable.
 You’re in charge, so make sure you spend your well-earned time in retirement on things you love to do.
 Not on what you have to do.